freelawproject/juriscraper/README.rst

 Deployment
 ==========

-Deployment to PyPi should happen automatically by Travis CI whenever a new tag is created in Github on the master branch.
-It will fail if the version has not been updated or if Travis CI failed.
+Deployment to PyPi should happen automatically by CircleCI whenever a new tag is created in Github on the master branch.
+It will fail if the version has not been updated or if CircleCI failed.

 If you wish to create a new version manually, the process is: